Kindex

 "Wilford and my brother, Dr. Ezra Rich, attended the Deseret University session of 1882-83 and 'kept batch' and, I suppose, got their supplies from Uncle Ezra in Farmington.
 They were both active young men and made good marks in school.
 Wilford usually stopped at my mother's home (Mary Ann Phelps Rich) in Paris, Idaho, and we always enjoyed his company."

-- Edward I. Rich, M.D., Wilford's "nephew" and the grandson of Wilford's aunt Laura Clark Phelps, who was Ezra T. Clark's sister, 1960.
+- Edward I. Rich, M.D., was Wilford's "nephew" and the grandson of Wilford's aunt Laura Clark Phelps, who was Ezra T. Clark's sister, 1960.
 (NOTE: Deseret University became the University of Utah in 1892.)

 "Uncle Wilford and my aunt Annie Clark (later Tanner) attended the Brigham Young Academy, living in the house that Grandfather Ezra provided for his children and which was kept by his wife, Aunt Nancy.
 Uncle Wilford had a sweetheart at home and did not wish to become too closely associated with the young ladies whom he met at school.
 So he asked his half-sister Annie to be his partner at school entertainments.
 They